ivangfr/springboot-vault-examples/README.md

 ## Shutdown Environment

-To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `springboot-vault-examples` root folder, run the script below
+To shut down the environment, go to a terminal and, inside `springboot-vault-examples` root folder, run the script below
 ```
 ./shutdown-environment.sh
 ```